gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

 For the three given datasets (2016_Contingent_Congressional_Plan_Corrected.shp; C-Goodwin-A-1-TC.shp; precincts.shp), the author has observed the full dataset through the original completion of the lab in fall 2021.

-For the three newly downloaded files, the data is available, but only metadata has been observed (following the sources listed in the original lab).

 - [ ] data is not available yet
 - [ ] data is available, but only metadata has been observed
 - [ ] metadata and descriptive statistics have been observed